 A number of real estate markets experienced substantial booms as a result of the pandemic, and Southwest Florida is definitely one of them.
-At least 555,710 people moved to Florida between January 2020 and April 2021, and experts don’t think the migration is going to slow down anytime soon.
+Nearly 444,500 people moved to Florida between July 2021 and July 2022, and experts don’t think the migration is going to slow down anytime soon.

 One of the things that many home sellers are concerned about when it comes time to list their property is the reality of realtor commissions.

 Are you wondering what you need to know about realtor fees in Florida?
 Let’s take a dive into what you need to know.